Almirall announces New England Journal of Medicine publication of Phase III data demonstrating efficacy and safety of Klisyri® (tirbanibulin)

 About Klisyri®

-Klisyri® is a novel, first-in-class microtubule inhibitor indicated for the topical treatment of actinic keratosis of the face or scalp.
-It represents a significant step forward in the treatment of AK due to its short treatment protocol (once daily application for 5 days), and proven efficacy and safety profile.
+Klisyri® is a novel, topical first-in-class microtubule inhibitor indicated for the topical treatment of actinic keratosis of the face or scalp.
+Klisyri® is a novel microtubule inhibitor, recently approved by the U.S. Food and Drug Administration (FDA) for the topical treatment of actinic keratosis (AK) of the face or scalp and is under evaluation by the European Medicines Agency (EMA).
+It represents a new possible treatment option for AK, with a once daily self-application for 5 days.

 About Actinic Keratosis

 Actinic keratosis or solar keratosis is a chronic and precancerous skin disease that occurs primarily in areas that have been exposed to ultraviolet (UV) radiation for a long period of time.
 It is usually found on the face, ears, lips, bald scalp, forearms, the posterior part of the hands, and lower legs.
-It is not possible to predict which AK lesions will develop into squamous cell carcinoma, so all lesions should be treated by a dermatologist.
+It is not possible to predict which AK lesions will develop into squamous cell carcinoma, so it is suggested that all lesions could be treated by a dermatologist.
 Actinic keratosis is the most common pre-cancerous dermatological condition.
-Actinic keratosis is the second most common diagnosis made by dermatologists in the United Statesii.
-The reported prevalence of AK is between 11% and 25%iii.
+Actinic keratosis is the second most common diagnosis made by dermatologists in the United Statesi.
+The reported prevalence of AK is between 11% and 25%[iii].

 Almirall and Athenex partnership